Greeting, Parents and Family Members—

 Zeta Tau Alpha (ZTA—This is the only sorority on the list).

-Lastly, there is one group that is not recognized by Monmouth University or the Office of Fraternity and Sorority Life, but is recognized by the national headquarters.
+Lastly, there is one group that is not recognized by Monmouth University or the Office of Student Engagement, but is recognized by the organization’s national headquarters.
 That group is Kappa Sigma (a fraternity).
 Monmouth University has never recognized this group and does not support students joining as there is no institutional oversight in an advising capacity of this group.

 For additional information on the fraternity/sorority community at Monmouth, you are welcome and encouraged to continue exploring our website.
 We are happy to support you and your student as you learn more about the fraternity/sorority experience.